fnokeke/keystroke-stress/README.md

 In order to manage privacy, every data collected is stored on the user's computer; no data is sent to any server.
 This means that a user can decide to remove the parts of the data they are not comfortable with if this is used for a research experiment.

 ### Dataset
-All dataset is stored in the dataset directory.
+All dataset is stored in the data directory.

 [***You need to open each of the applications using AppleScriptEditor and then change the dataset directory to your own choice -- currently hardcoded.***]